Closing Costs in Georgia: Everything You Need to Know

 Also, as a seller, you’ll owe property taxes for the portion of the year you owned the house.
 The title search fee will usually be between $100 and $200, while the settlement fee can be between $350 and $600.
 You’ll also have to pay a transfer tax to your county when the deed is recorded, as well as any outstanding utility bills and homeowner’s insurance fees.

-Other closing costs in Georgia may include additional windstorm and flood insurance due to the risk of hurricanes and because standard homeowners policies don’t cover flood or wind damage in high-risk states.
+Other costs may include additional windstorm and flood insurance due to the risk of hurricanes and because standard homeowners policies don’t cover flood or wind damage in high-risk states.

 Recording fees that cover the cost of registering the sale should also be considered, as well as unexpected costs.